doofmars/sf-yeoman/slides/use.md

  + Connect the presentation with livereload <!-- .element: class="fragment" -->
  + Start a Webserver on port 9000 <!-- .element: class="fragment" -->
  + Open the browser to this server <!-- .element: class="fragment" -->
- + Watches for changes in the filesystem <!-- .element: class="fragment" -->
+ + Watches for changes in the file system <!-- .element: class="fragment" -->

 (See .gruntfile) <!-- .element: class="fragment" -->